EugeneLoy/play2-openshift-quickstart/README.md

 Acknowledgments
 ---------------

 This quickstart is based on [Play Framework 2.0 quickstart](https://github.com/opensas/play2-openshift-quickstart) by opensas.
-Check it out to run applications based on older (pre-2.2.x) Play Framework versions on OpenShift.

 Licence